Protect yourself, protect others, and rep your favorite outdoor brand at the same time with these face masks.

 - Phunkshun PH Mask ($20): Phunkshun will donate one mask to the Colorado Mask Project — which provides them to frontline workers and vulnerable populations in Colorado — for every one it sells.

 - VOORMI Everyday Gaiters ($35): Want to avoid a face mask tan this summer?
 Go with VOORMI’s versatile cloth everyday gaiter face cover for all your outdoor pursuits.
+(Fishing, hiking, and so much more.)
 The masks sell out quick, so be sure to check back each week.

 - Colorado Threads Face Masks ($16): This Colorado apparel brand is making face masks from upcycled fabrics.
 They have elastic ear loops and come in the largest variety of styles we’ve seen.
 A portion of each mask sale is donated to the Caregiver Emergency Relief Fund and Direct Relief.